nulib/meadow/README.md

 ## Stopping the application

-You can stop the Phoneix server with `Ctrl + C` twice
+You can stop the Phoenix server with `Ctrl + C` twice

 ## Clearing and resetting data